priscillanzula/Coffee-Shop-Excel-Dashboard/README.md

 ### FINDINGS

 #### Product Performance
-The to revenue genrator is Barista Espresso($60,355.20) and the best selling product is Brewed Chai Tea(12,1117 transactions) while Favored syrups perfomed poorly with 3,860 transactions.
+The top revenue generator was Barista Espresso($60,355.20) and the best selling product was Brewed Chai Tea(12,1117 transactions) while Favored syrups perfomed poorly with 3,860 transactions.
 #### Customer Traffic Patterns
 The peak hours were between 10-11Am  with Friday being the busiest day(14,841 transactions) and Saturday the slowest day(13,788 tranactions).
 #### Seasonal Trends